Adult dogs are often ideal for mature adults, or those who dont have the energy or desire to train a puppy.

 Many breeders do no testing at all!

-Foster to Adopt Program.
+Foster to Adopt / Guardianship Program.

 We offer a contract to approved homes who are interested in having one of our female puppies / dogs.